DISCOURSES 1.1

 ³ Yin Tun 尹焞 (1070-1142) was a Neo-Confucian scholar and disciple of Cheng Yi, respected for his steadfast principles even in the face of governmental pressure.

 ⁴ Final verse-level summary comments are separated from the preceding line-level comments by a “○” mark in the source text.
-This concluding remark by Chengzi links together the three phrases in a sequence of development: pleasure derived from learning, happiness shared with others, and the eventual attainment of the noble man.
+Thus this is a concluding remark by Chengzi which links together the three phrases in a sequence of development: pleasure derived from learning, happiness shared with others, and the eventual attainment of the noble man.

-In the case of each verse in this volume, what comes earlier speaks to self-cultivation, and what comes later to kin, friends, and teachers. – Zhu Xi 朱熹 [Yulei 20: Lunyu 1.1: 2]
+In all verses in this volume, what comes earlier in the verse speaks to self-cultivation, and what comes later to kin, friends, and teachers. – Zhu Xi 朱熹 , Yulei 20:1:1:2

 Translated text: Discourses with Collected Commentaries, Qing Dynasty imperial library edition, pg1: chapter 1, verse 1.